 1 CEUs | 10 PDUs

-Certificate courses, offered by a trusted partner, are self-paced and can be conveniently accessed anytime and anywhere from a computer with an internet connection.
+Online courses and certificates, offered by a trusted partner, are self-paced and can be conveniently accessed anytime and anywhere from a computer with an internet connection.
 Courses are engaging and include real-world examples, videos, interactive games, assessments, and focused instruction.
 An "Ask the Expert" feature allows you to pose course-related questions and receive feedback within 24 hours.
 Courses are accessible, customizable, integrated, printable and mobile-friendly.